risingwavelabs/risingwave/docs/batch-local-execution-mode.md

 ## Background

-The query engine of risingwave is expected to support two kinds of query: highly concurrent point query and adhoc query.
+The query engine of RisingWave supports two types of queries: highly concurrent point queries and ad-hoc queries.
 The characteristics of these two different kinds of queries are summarized as followings:

 |	|Point Query	|Adhoc query	|
 |---	|---	|---	|